ZackAllen/arcgis-maps-sdk-unity-samples/README.md

 ![image](import-samples.png)

-6. If there are still errors, locate the ArcGISMapsSDK Assembly Definition within the folder `Assets -> Samples -> ArcGIS Maps SDK for Unity -> 1.3.0 -> Sample Content -> Arc GIS Maps SDK.Samples (asmdef)`.
+6. If there are still errors, locate the ArcGISMapsSDK Assembly Definition within the folder `Assets -> Samples -> ArcGIS Maps SDK for Unity -> 1.3.0 -> Sample Content -> Arc GIS Maps SDK.Samples (asmdef)` and add the `Unity.InputSystem` asmdef to the references.
+Make sure to click *Apply* at the bottom.

 7. Launch Unity and open the `VR Sample` level.